jj230/jj230/holiday-hack-challenge-2023/linux-privesc.md

 From inside of a user's (non-root/admin) account, run a binary that's stored in root.

-By identifying a command that allowed for unintented privilege escalation (simplecopy), I was able to copy the root directory, including the binary into my account.
+By identifying a command that allowed for unintended privilege escalation (simplecopy), I was able to copy the root directory, including the binary into my account.
 This allowed me to see the name of what I needed to run.
 From there, I was able to use a command injection to escalate my privileges to root long enough to run the binary.&#x20;

 ## Clue